iter-tools/iter-tools/COOKBOOK.md

 const posts = new Map([
   [1, { user: 1, text: 'Hello world!' }],
-  [2, { user: 1, text: 'The only certain things in life are death and taxes.' }], [3, { user: 3, text: 'HUGE SALES AT CARPET EMPORIUM!
+  [2, { user: 1, text: 'The only certainties in life are death and taxes.' }], [3, { user: 3, text: 'HUGE SALES AT CARPET EMPORIUM!
 SAVE SAVE SAVE!' }], ]);